Increase Website Conversions: Simple Site Edits for Manufacturers

 The challenge for marketing departments is knowing what site changes to implement because there are many variables that affect conversions.
 Short of conducting extensive split testing, in-house marketing teams must incrementally test different variables to see what performs best.

-Here are some of the most common website edits we implement to help clients improve conversions.
+Here are some of the most common website edits we implement to help clients increase website conversions.

 Don’t bury this information!
 It should be front and center on your home page and any campaign landing pages.
 Knowing your target market, their pain points and how you solve them is of utmost importance.
 Do you understand the journey they take in order to solve these challenges?
 If you don’t immediately speak to your target markets’ needs, you’ve lost them.

 Crafting these messages, both written and visual, is an art and a science.
 You need to consider how the visitor is arriving at your site – via organic Google search, display ad or PPC ad – and how the verbiage on the page builds on the information they expect to find.

 Here are some content/messaging best practices to consider: